This seafood number goes a long way with flavour.

 - 5 Asian red eschalots (see Note), finely chopped

-- 3 long red chilies, finely chopped
+- 3 long red chillies, finely chopped

-- 2 red bird’s-eye chilies, finely chopped
+- 2 red bird’s-eye chillies, finely chopped

 - 1 lemongrass stalk (see Note), white part only, finely chopped

 - 5 makrut lime leaves (see Note), finely shredded

 - ½ tsp shrimp paste (belachan) (see Note), roasted

 - 125 ml (½ cup) vegetable oil